Sexual relations can continue throughout pregnancy without any problem, as long as you respect each other’s needs, limits, and comfort zone.

 You may have some concerns about sexual activity while pregnant, but you can have sex without worry: neither vaginal penetration nor orgasm cause miscarriage and they will not lead to premature labour or hurt your baby.
 The baby is well protected inside the amniotic sac in the uterus.

-During pregnancy, it is important to protect yourself against sexually transmitted infection (STI).
+During pregnancy, it is important to protect yourself against sexually transmitted infection (STIs).
 Use a condom if you have sexual relations where there is a risk of contracting an STI.
 This will prevent the infection from being transmitted and avoid the complications it can cause you and your baby.